-Opened in 1964 and with 581 inpatient beds, the Queen Elizabeth Hospital (QEH) is the largest and most comprehensively equipped facility in the country (QEH, 2012a).
+Opened in 1964 and with 581 inpatient beds, the Queen Elizabeth Hospital is the largest and most comprehensively equipped facility in the country (QEH, 2012a).
 The hospital has a full suite of diagnostic services, an intensive care unit, and provides a variety of surgical services (QEH, 2012b).
-The quality of care at the Queen Elizabeth Hospital is well regarded in the Caribbean, a long standing referral centre for Guyana and the Eastern Caribbean islands, and is a point of pride for Barbadians.
-Despite this, the hospital infrastructure is in need of significant renovation and investment (Brandford, 2011; Moore, 2012).
-The two main political parties in the country have both made the reinvigoration of the hospital a key platform promise in recent election campaigns, but little progress has been made in refurbishing or rebuilding the facility (Brandford, 2011), with alternating announcements of rebuilding or refurbishing.
-Recent announcements have been made by the current government for a USD \$400 million public facility to replace the Queen Elizabeth Hospital, but it is difficult to assess the likelihood of the realization of this plan (Brandford, 2011).
+The quality of care at the Queen Elizabeth Hospital is well regarded in the Caribbean and is a point of pride for Barbadians.
+Despite this, the hospital infrastructure is in need of significant renovation and investment (Brandford, 2012; Moore, 2012).
+The two main political parties in the country have both made the reinvigoration of the hospital a key platform promise in recent election campaigns, but little progress has been made in rebuilding the facility (Brandford, 2012).
+Recent announcements by the current government suggest that the country may see an USD \$400 million public facility being built to replace the Queen Elizabeth Hospital, but it is difficult to assess the likelihood of these plans being realized (Brandford, 2012).

 While the orientation of the Queen Elizabeth Hospital is primarily towards providing publicly insured, necessary care to Barbadian citizens, the hospital does have private rooms available to privately paying patients.
-The hospital also allows private admitting privileges to physicians on the Queen Elizabeth Hospital consultant staff who wish to treat privately paying patients at the facility.
+The hospital also allows private admitting privileges to physicians who wish to treat privately paying patients at the facility.
 This infrastructure has permitted the emergence of international private care referral networks within the Caribbean region.
 International patients from elsewhere in the Caribbean seeking the services of particular physicians or specialties at the Queen Elizabeth Hospital have long traveled to Barbados for private treatment, and this longstanding regional medical care mobility serves as a precursor to the wider, more international medical tourism industry being developed in the country (Walters et al., 1993).
 Significantly, medical tourism has factored into the planning of the new facility proposed to replace the Queen Elizabeth Hospital.
 Policy documents and news discussions have raised the potential for the hospital to be built to meet the standards of international accreditation agencies and to include a separate medical tourism ward.
-These considerations may formally orient a portion of the hospital's planning towards attracting and serving international patients paying privately (Caribbean Export Development Agency, 2008; Ministry of Health, 2008; Ministry of Health, 2009).
+These considerations may formally orient a portion of the hospital's planning towards attracting and serving international patients paying privately (CEDA, 2008; Ministry of Health, 2008; Ministry of Health, 2009).